CentaurusInfra/alnair/alnair-cpu-offload/README.md

 3. sharing NVMe-SSD between GPUs on one node
 4. gpudirect data among GPU in the cloud

+### Project Planning
+1. Stage I (architecture research)
+  .
+Explore the research papers for side-band SSD accessible.
+  .
+Setup GPU + SSD environment
+  .
+Develop a test program to analyze the architecture behaviors
+2. Stage II (performance research)
+  .
+Implement a set of API to support benchmark
+  .
+Implement an application to demo the capability
+  .
+Benchmark the performance of the new architecture with applications of native operations
+3. Stage III (Production implementation)
+  .
+Explore the API for complex applications like TF or Ptorch
+  .
+Define the CPU-Offload application field
+  .
+Implement API and infrastructure

 ### sub tasks :

 1. Read the papers about the current work in NVMe-SSD in HPC